simplybrix/simplybrix/README.md

-- 👋 Hi, I’m @simplybrix
+- 👋 Hi, I’m @simplybrix or Brianna :)
 - 👀 I’m interested in Game Design, User-Centered Design, and Game Development.
-- 🌱 I’m currently learning C#, Python, and Game Design.
+- 🌱 I’m currently learning C#, Python, Pycharm, Unreal Engine, Game Design, and Modding for The Sims 4.
 - 💞️ I’m looking to collaborate on game development projects to add to my portfolio.
 - 📫 You can reach me on linkedin, handshake, or by email.